 Arbiter of Worm can learn languages exceptionally fast as part of her enhanced social intelligence.

 Contessa can also speak any language as one of the many applications of her power which comes in handy for her as she is from an alternate Earth and doesn't know how to speak any of our languages normally.

 The Autobiography of Jane Eyre: Miss Blanche Ingram is a model and serious businesswoman, and she claims she's fluent in eight languages.
 However, at one party she owns to he friend Warren she hated when her Nanny used to make he "conjugate, conjugate, conjugate" as a kid.

-Although it doesn't come up very often, Homer and Bart Simpson consistently display the ability to pick up fluency in just about any language they encounter, sometimes in only a few hours.
+The Simpsons: Although it doesn't come up very often, Homer and Bart consistently display the ability to pick up fluency in just about any language they encounter, sometimes in only a few hours.